Key Takeaways

 Use Morningscore’s keyword rank tracker and click on the keyword you are using to optimize the landing page.
 Click on “See all ranks” in the menu that appears.
 This will bring up the SERPs for this keyword.

 The idea here isn’t to rephrase what they are already saying.
-You need to figure out how to make sure to cover what they do and additional helpful information.
+You need to figure out how to make sure you cover what they do and additional helpful information.

-Onpage optimizations is a big deal and is very important to rank on your selected keywords.
+On-page optimization is a big deal and is very important to rank on your selected keywords.
 To do so, make sure that you have done a good job with all of the points above.
-Her is additional elements to optimize:
+Here are additional elements to optimize:

-✓ Use short, precise and meaningful URLs and use hyphens as separator
+✓ Use short, precise, and meaningful URLs and use hyphens as a separator

-✓ Add your keyword first in the page title, add call-to-action and keep it under 70 characters
+✓ Add your keyword first in the page title, add a call-to-action, and keep it under 70 characters

-✓ Write appealing meta descriptions that makes users interested in your page and keep it under 160 characters
+✓ Write appealing meta descriptions that make users interested in your page and keep them under 160 characters

 ✓ Always add your main keyword in the H1